KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 but as pure potential
 in perfect stillness.

-Thus the universe’s **Theonic office**
+Thus the universe's **Theonic office**
 does not persist in Aion
 as a separate permanent chamber,
-nor does a being’s attained essence
+nor does a being's attained essence
 remain identical
 to that office once return is complete.